Enoch Powell: Political beliefs

-Powell's speeches and TV interviews throughout his political life displayed a suspicion towards "the Establishment" in general, and by the 1980s there was a regular expectation that he would make some sort of speech or act in a way designed to upset the government and ensure he would not be offered a life peerage (and thus be transferred to the House of Lords), which, some believe, he had no intention of accepting so long as Edward Heath sat in the Commons.
-(Heath remained in the Commons until after Powell's death.)
-He had opposed the Life Peerages Act, and felt it would be hypocritical to accept a life peerage himself since no Prime Minister ever offered him a hereditary peerage.
+Powell's speeches and television interviews throughout his political life displayed a suspicion towards "the Establishment" in general, and by the 1980s there was a regular expectation that he would make some sort of speech or act in a way designed to upset the government and ensure he would not be offered a life peerage (and thus be transferred to the House of Lords).
+Some believe he had no intention of accepting a peerage as long as Heath sat in the Commons (which he did until after Powell's death.)
+Powell had opposed the Life Peerages Act and felt it would be hypocritical to accept one himself since no prime minister had ever offered him a hereditary peerage.

-According to Libertarian theorist Murray Rothbard, Powellism was seen as a proper step toward free markets in the early 1970s, writing:

-Portraits
+Legacy

-Powell sat for sculptor Alan Thornhill for a portrait in clay.
+Powell sat for the sculptor Alan Thornhill for a portrait in clay.
 The correspondence file relating to the Powell portrait bust is held as part of the Thornhill Papers (2006:56) in the archive of the Henry Moore Foundation's Henry Moore Institute in Leeds and the terracotta remains in the collection of the artist.
-English photographer Allan Warren photographed many portraits of Powell.
+The English photographer Allan Warren produced many portraits of Powell.

-There are 24 images of Powell in the National Portrait Gallery Collection including work by Bassano's studios, Anne-Katrin Purkiss, and a 1971 cartoon by Gerald Scarfe.
+There are 24 images of Powell in the National Portrait Gallery Collection including work by Alexander Bassano's studios, Anne-Katrin Purkiss, and a 1971 cartoon by Gerald Scarfe.